 Coloured Markings On Herdwick Sheep

-These marks are recorded for each flock on each farm in a journal called, The Shepherds Guide.
-Because the fells are free range with no fences some sheep can stray large distances, so to work out who’s sheep you have discovered, a shepherd uses the Shepherd’s Guide and then informs the rightful owner according to custom and rules.
-To ensure that the right ewes and lambs return to their native heaf and not the wrong fell where they would not settle
+These coloured markings on sheep are recorded for each flock on each farm in a journal called The Shepherd’s Guide.
+Because the fells are free range with no fences, some sheep can stray large distances, so to work out who’s sheep you have discovered, a shepherd consults The Shepherd’s Guide and then informs the rightful owner according to custom and rules.
+This ensures that the right ewes and lambs return to their native heaf and not the wrong fell where they would not settle.

 If this was a free-for-all it would be chaos, so this is where rules were developed for the management of the fells.
 Each flock has its own lug and smit mark that identify individual sheep to their farm; these have to be sufficiently clear and distinctive from other marks.

 For hundreds of years The Shepherd’s Guide has been published, which sets out the marks for each flock (some farmsteads have more than one flock of sheep and manage several different marks to keep their individual flocks separate from each other).
 They comprise breeds like the native Herdwick, the Swaledale, and some cross breeds.

 The sheep are marked regularly throughout the year to ensure that everyone can identify them, but particularly after clipping when the old mark is lost with the fleece.
 Nowadays, oblivious to the fact that shepherds have had this covered hundreds of years previously, EU regulations insists that all animals are traceable to their farmstead for food safety reasons and stipulates that every sheep has to have a microchipped tag with 14 digits and a farmstead official number (two tags for adult breeding sheep).

 If you've always wondered why some sheep seem to be "spray painted", now you know!
 What else do you want to know about Herdwick sheep in the Lake District?
 Let's chat in the comments below or join the flock on our Facebook, Twitter, or Instagram, or email us.